Home Values Resources How to Use Exotics Older Subscribe vmr-latemodel-logo MENU

 What's fueling this?
 There are several factors; here are the most significant:

-• Disruption and failure of supply chains
+• Continued disruption and failure of supply chains

 • Post CV-19 consumer demand

-• Increased acquisition costs for dealers
+• Volatile acquisition costs for dealers

 • Opportunistic car dealers